hive-engine/hivesmartcontracts-wiki/Smart-Contracts-Guide.md

 Documentation written by [bt-cryptomancer](https://github.com/bt-cryptomancer)

-If you haven't already, skim through everything in [General System Design & Usage](https://github.com/hive-engine/steemsmartcontracts-wiki#general-system-design--usage) before proceeding any further.
+If you haven't already, skim through everything in [General System Design & Usage](https://github.com/hive-engine/hivesmartcontracts-wiki#general-system-design--usage) before proceeding any further.

-For convenience, code links in this document are for Hive Engine, but path structure will be similar for Steem Engine versions.
+For convenience, code links in this document are for Hive Engine.
 In order to pass code review, you will be expected to strictly follow ALL [dev best practices](#dev-best-practices) given below.

 # Table of Contents